Be the change you want to see in the world.

 Personal, Social, Health and Economic teaching and learning is embedded within our curriculum and the culture of our school.
-We hold a Rights Respecting Bronze Award, a SAPERE Philosophy for Children Silver Award, and a Healthy Schools Silver Award.
+We hold a Rights Respecting Bronze Award, a SAPERE Philosophy for Children Gold Award, and a Healthy Schools Gold Award.
 Our statutory Relationships and Health Education (RHE) curriculum has been developed in consultation with parents and the wider community.
 We collect PSHE data from pupil and parent/ carer surveys annually, to enable us to find out what people think of our existing provision and allow opportunities for us to evaluate and develop it further.
 We generate guiding questions within our curriculum to encourage debate around living in the wider world.

 Our school rules are to be safe, be committed and to be respectful; these rules are embedded within our whole curriculum and are the behaviour expectations for all children.

 Within PSHE, we want our children to learn about themselves as developing individuals and as responsible members of their communities, building on their own experiences and on the Early Years Foundation Stage framework for personal, social and emotional development.
 To achieve this, they will learn the basic rules and skills for keeping themselves healthy and safe and for behaving appropriately.
 They also have opportunities to show that they can take some responsibility for themselves and their environment.
 They will begin to learn about their own and other people’s feelings and become aware of the views, needs and rights of other children and other people.
 As members of a class and school community, they will learn social skills, such as how to share, take turns, play, help others, resolve simple arguments and identify bullying.
 They will begin to take an active part in the life of their school and the wider community.